 4. A Hoax Hearing at Malden District Court

 My next hearing was on November 15, 2016, at Malden District Court.
 In Part I of this series, I mentioned that I learned from Middlesex County Probate and Family Court that there was a restraining order (RO) against me at Malden.
 So I went to Malden to find out what was there exactly and filed a motion for a hearing that was owed to me.
 In my inquiry, I was told that Malden District Court did not have my phone number on file.

-It turned out Malden District Court soon crisply confirmed my concerns and illustrated perfectly how powerful a court staffer, not necessary a judge, could be in manipulating a court decision through judge assignment, as I suggested in Part II, and how easily a court could be converted into an instrument of false incrimination against an innocent individual, through false allegations, secret process and false incrimination, the techniques all too familiar for those who had once experienced a communist regime.
+It turned out that Malden District Court perfectly illustrated how powerful a court staffer, not necessary a judge, could be in manipulating a court ruling through judge assignment.
+It showed a horrific mechanism of how a court could be easily converted into a weapon of personal destruction against an innocent individual, through false allegations, secret process and false incrimination, the techniques all too familiar for those who had once experienced a communist regime.

 I was accused there by now-ex-wife of sending “an email to me on 6/4/16, stating that he is thinking of killing my daughter and me,” as hand-written by her attorney.
 In preparing my hearing, I went to Malden District Court again about a week before the hearing date and ordered a Mandarin interpreter for the ex-wife.
 I was received by a neat and fit young clerk who wore a creamy dress shirt.
 When asked who would be the judge for my hearing, he checked into something in my folder and told me that the judge would be Michael Pattern.

 But Judge William Fitzpatrick instead heard my motion.
 In the hearing, with the aid of the court-appointed interpreter, ex-wife denied that she had ever accused me of having said “thinking of killing my daughter and me.”
 When examined on another allegation, her answer again contradicted the written statement on her Affidavit.